 - Carbonated beverages (soda, seltzer, etc.)

-Medications that can worsen symptoms of gastroparesis
+Medications that can worsen gastroparesis

 It’s important to review any medications you take for other conditions with your doctor, as some may indirectly affect your digestive system and worsen gastroparesis symptoms.